A GIRL, THE SUBJECT OR THE OBJECT?

 "I can't."
 I replied.

-"I thought being a feminist meant that you are bold and liberated.
-I assumed it meant that you can act anyway you like, does saying no mean you don't really believe in that?", He asked.
+"I thought being a feminist meant that you were bold and liberated.
+I assumed it meant that you can act anyway you like.
+Does saying no, mean you don't really believe in that?", he asked.

 I remained quiet.

-Not because I didn't have anything to say, but because if I went on to explain, he might simply not understand that I can, in fact I have, but at the end, it was treated like I did something wrong.
+Not because I didn't have anything to say, but because if I went on to explain, he might simply not understand that I can ask a guy out, in fact I have actually asked a guy out, but it was treated like I did something wrong.

 A couple of years ago, I didn't see anything wrong in a girl telling a guy "I like you."